vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

         3.	does match string condition: filterPOSTMethod
         4.	does not match regex match condition: filterCSRFToken
     5.	add rules to Web ACL
-    6. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked
+    6. Re-run the WAF test script (runscanner) from your red team host to confirm requests are blocked

 !!!
 Attention
     <p style="font-size:14px;">